 The program began in 1989 at The Exploratorium in San Francisco, Calif.
 In the 25 years since, Public Science Day has challenged children in cities like Philadelphia, Boston and Denver to explore science.
 With Public Science Day, AAAS shows students, teachers, and parents how to access their local scientific community.
 And by taking science outside of formal education settings, Public Science Day also helps turn learning science into a lifelong pursuit.

-AAAS looks forward to the 2014 Public Science Day activities in Chicago .
+AAAS looks forward to the 2017 Public Science Day activities in Boston.

-For more information on Public Science Day activities and future schedules, please contact Dione Rossiter at email@example.com or (202) 326-6645.
+For more information on Public Science Day activities and future schedules, please contact Rebekah Corlew at firstname.lastname@example.org.